 On August 2012, thirty-seven homicides were reported in Juarez, which meant an 82 percent reduction in the number of homicides compared to January 2011.
 Again, an example of a successful policy.
 But once again: "the most important achievement of Todos Somos Juárez is the strengthening of the capacity for collective action and citizen empowerment."

 Another important example is the New White Paper on Safety and Security in South Africa, a public policy document adopted in 2016, which establishes six key aspects, including active public and community participation and early intervention to prevent crime and violence.

 These three examples show some of the many preventive and non-punitive policies that are successful in decreasing the homicide rate.
 In reality, there are many more: cognitive behavioral therapy, prevention of recidivism, and strengthening communities's capacities to respond to violence, among others.

 If you read the etymology of the word "community," you will find that it refers to "the grouping of people linked together by the fulfillment of common and reciprocal obligations".
 The examples of Mexico, Colombia, and South Africa show us that getting together and getting to know each other can be one of the many remedies to stop homicides.
 We have to integrate everyone in the community, from young people to the elderly, including a range of actors from CEOs to graffiti artists.
 Between all of us and a police versed in human rights, we could reduce homicides.

-*Valentina is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Valentina is a researcher at the Center for Law, Justice and Society (Dejusticia).